MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

 ### Limitations and Special Cases
 - **Warnings must be build issues**
   The *Warnings Policy* only counts warnings that have been logged as build issues.
-If a task writes warning messages to its output but does not log them as build issues in the build system, the policy is not able to see them.
+If a task writes warning messages to its output but does not log them as build issues in the build system, the policy does not automatically pick those warnings up.
+  You may use *Warning Filters* (see below) to add those warnings to the policy.

 ### Parameters of the Build Warnings Policy